 From San Jose Airport, you will get on the Route 1, then Route 27 and exit at “Jaco.”
 Continue driving down south on this road, the Route 34 for about 45 minutes before reaching the bridge.

 The entire river watershed covers over 2000 kilometers (1242 miles) and empties into the Pacific Ocean.
 Additionally, Tarcoles River begins at the point where two different rivers meet creating the border of the Carara National Park.

-However, it is one of the most contaminated and polluted rivers in Costa Rica unfortunately.
-Despite the contamination, an abundance of wildlife thrives and depends on the river for survival due to its key location.
+Unfortunately, Tarcoles River is one of the most contaminated and polluted rivers in Costa Rica.
+Despite the contamination, an abundance of wildlife depends on the river for survival due to its key location.
 Furthermore, the river also helps irrigate agricultural lands and generates electricity.
-The government and local community has implemented programs to clean up the river but it has already had many years of contamination and is a long process.
+The government and local community has implemented programs to clean up the river but it has already had many years of contamination and it will take a long process to clean.

 You’ll know you have reached the bridge when you see lots of cars, a hotel, small market, several souvenir shops and lots of people walking around.